TBV Radar SLAM -- trust but verify loop candidates: Evaluation

 \trimbot{2.9cm} \trimbotalt{2.5cm} \trimtop{0.4cm} \texttt{Oxford} is more challenging compared to \texttt{MulRan} as a majority of the revisits occur in opposite road lanes and directions.
 However, the augmentation technique (\ref{para3}) allows the detection of additional candidates with higher lateral displacement, and as expected, increases the highest top recall, yet at a cost of lower precision.
-This loss of precision can however be alleviated via alignment loop verification (\ref{para4}).
+This loss of precision can however be alleviated by including verification based on carefully assessed alignment quality (\ref{para4}).
 The improvement is larger in \texttt{Oxford} and we believe the more structured scenes are favorable for alignment analysis.
 The decoupled odometry approach (\ref{para5}), which extends verification by including odometry uncertainty, gives a higher tolerance to false positives.
-At this point, the decision boundary can be chosen such that almost all candidates are correctly classified.
-Unified verification is preferred over separate verification (\ref{para7}).
-Selecting the candidate with the highest probability (\ref{para8}), rather than the first place recognition candidate (\ref{para6}) yields a clear improvement in \texttt{Oxford}.
-We believe this improvement is because our alignment quality aids in distinguishing between places and detecting registration failures, especially in structured scenes.
+However, coupling odometry uncertainty into the candidate search (\ref{para6}) substantially increases recall to over 90\%, effectively constraining the search space. \changed{Verifying candidates jointly with multiple sources (\ref{para6}) circumvents early discarding of candidates based on the mistakenly low confidence, thus preferred over cascaded verification (\ref{para7}).
+Unified verification and loop retrieval (\ref{para8})--which extends (\ref{para6}) by selecting between multiple candidates--allows for the selection of non-primary retrievals with higher computed alignment quality and confidence.
+Thus, increasing retrieval and precision in the \texttt{Oxford} dataset.

-\subsection{SLAM performance - comparative evaluation}
+\subsection{SLAM performance -- comparative evaluation}

 We compare \tbv{} to previous methods for radar, lidar, and visual SLAM within the Oxford and Mulran dataset.
-We primarily compare methods over full trajectories i.e. Absolute Trajectory Error (ATE) $ATE_{RMSE}=\sqrt{\frac{1}{n}\sum_{i=1}^{i=n} ||transl(\mathbf{x}^{est}_i) - transl(\mathbf{x}^{gt}_{i}))||^2}$.
+We primarily compare methods over full trajectories i.e. Absolute Trajectory Error (ATE) $ATE_{RMSE}=\sqrt{\frac{1}{n}\sum_{i=1}^{i=n} ||transl(\mathbf{y}^{est}_i) - transl(\mathbf{y}^{gt}_{i}))||^2}$.
 Additionally, we provide the KITTI odometry metric~\cite{Geiger2012CVPR}, which computes the relative error between 100-800~m, e.g. error over a shorter distance.
 ATE metrics for method MAROAM~\cite{MAROAM} was kindly computed and provided by Wang et al. for this letter.
 We tuned our parameters on the \texttt{Oxford} sequence \texttt{10-12-32} and evaluated the performance of SLAM on all other \texttt{Oxford} and \texttt{MulRan} sequences.

 The estimated trajectories are depicted in Fig.~\ref{fig:sequences_oxford} and Fig.~\ref{fig:MulRanTrajectories}(a-i).
 We found that \tbvshort{} effortlessly closes loops and corrects odometry in all sequences.
 ATE is substantially corrected over the full trajectory, with slightly reduced drift (Tab.~\ref{tab:TabOxfordATE} \& Tab.~\ref{tab:TabMulRanATE}).
 TBV outperforms previous methods for radar SLAM in terms of ATE and drift over all sequences.